Blue Poison Dart Frog

 Lives

 Azureus dart frogs have a very limited range in the Sipaliwini Savanna, located in southern Suriname (South America).
-They are in very isolated pockets of jungle that occur along streams.
+They are in very isolated pockets of jungle that occur along streams as they need high humidity.

 Behavior